-Bellevue police and fire officials say that a 28-month-old toddler was killed after a two-vehicle collision caused one vehicle to jump up onto the sidewalk and strike the child’s stroller.
+Bellevue police and fire officials say that a 28-month-old toddler was killed after a two-vehicle car accident caused one vehicle to jump up onto the sidewalk and strike the child’s stroller.

 According to Lt.
 Ryan Armstrong of the Bellevue Fire Department, the crash occurred at the intersection of 140th Avenue Northeast and Bel-Red Road at approximately 10:15 a.m.
 Tuesday.
 Armstrong says a Dodge Durango SUV was headed south on 140th Avenue Northeast when it T-boned a Nissan Sentra that was making a left-hand turn onto Bel-Red road.